 After the cookies cooled overnight, we started piping!
 There were so many pieces to these four houses that it became difficult to keep track of them all!

-As I decorated, Nora worked on the sugar mixture we were going to use as the “Schuykill River”.
+As I decorated, Nora worked on the sugar syrup we were going to use as the “Schuykill River”.
 Nora and I both agreed that we should color the sugar with a little brown and green too because the Schuykill River is NOT blue….

 Alissa Falcone came and asked questions about the gingerbread project on our last day of decorating and assembling.
 If anyone is interested to read more you can find her article here.
 Thanks again Alissa for writing this article and talking to us!